-The "frog", also called candidiasisIs a disease caused by a fungus (Candida albicans).
-Everyone has this fungus both from and within their bodies.
-It can be found under the skin, stomach, colon and rectum, vagina, and mouth and throat.
-In most cases, the Candida albicans is harmless and even helps keep bacterial levels in order.
-Sometimes, however, there is excessive growth of the fungi can lead to a number of problems.
+The "thrush", also called candidiasis, is a disease caused by a fungus (Candida albicans).
+Everyone has this fungus both under and inside their bodies.
+It can be found under the skin, in the stomach, in the colon and rectum, in the vagina, and in the mouth and throat.
+In most cases, the Candida albicans is harmless and even helps maintain bacterial levels in order.
+Sometimes, however, there is an overgrowth of this fungus that can lead to a number of problems.

-Both HIV-positive people as HIV-negative can develop candidiasis.
+Both HIV-positive and HIV-negative people can develop candidiasis.
 Many women suffer from fungal vaginal infections, a type of candidiasis.
-Similarly, a person may experience a growth of fungi in your mouth or behind your neck.
-Stress, a poor diet, or little rest may contribute to these problems.
-A person taking antibiotics for bacterial infections over a long period can also develop thrush in your mouth or vagina.
-The mouth candidiasis (oral thrush) can also occur in people who inhaled steroids, such as those accustomed to treat asthma and other lung problems.
+Similarly, a person may experience a growth of fungi in their mouth or behind their throat.
+Stress, a poor diet, or a little rest can contribute to these problems.
+A person who takes antibiotics for bacterial infections for a long period can also develop the thrush in their mouth or vagina.
+Candidiasis in the mouth (oral candidiasis) may also occur in people who inhaled steroids, such as those accustomed to treating asthma or other lung problems.

-Poor oral hygiene and smoking can also contribute to an exaggerated increase of fungi in the mouth.
-Heavy consumption of alcohol and sugar has also been linked to the development of candidiasis.
+Poor oral hygiene and smoking can also contribute to an overgrowth of fungus in the mouth.
+Exaggerated consumption of alcohol and sugar has also been linked to the development of candidiasis.

 In HIV-positive people, oral candidiasis and vaginal fungal infection can occur at any time, regardless of their CD4 cell count.
-The more the immune sitema becomes damaged, most often oral candidiasis and vaginal fungal infection become recurrent.
-HIV-positive with damaged immune systems, usually with CD4 cell count below 200, are more likely to develop a deeper candidiasis in their bodies, such as the esophagus or lungs.
-Like many opportunistic infections, candidiasis will usually improve or resort less frequently to antiretroviral therapy significantly increase the count of CD4 cells.
+The more the immune system becomes damaged, the more frequently oral candidiasis and vaginal fungal infection become recurrent.
+HIV-positive people with damaged immune systems, usually with CD4 cell counts below 200, are more likely to develop deeper candidiasis in their bodies, such as the esophagus or the lungs.
+As with many opportunistic infections, candidiasis will generally improve or recur less frequently if antiretroviral therapy significantly increases the CD4 cell count.